Linear Convergence of Comparison-based Step-size Adaptive Randomized Search via Stability of Markov Chains: Discussion

 The current approach exploits heavily invariance properties of the algorithms investigated together with invariance properties of the objective function.
-Hence, we expect that the methodology does not generalize directly to any unimodal function.
-However we believe that there is room for extension of the framework in some noisy context for instance (i.e.\ the objective function is stochastic).
+Hence, we expect that the methodology does not generalize directly to all unimodal functions.
+However we believe that there is room for extensions of the framework, for instance in some noisy contexts (i.e.\ the objective function is stochastic).

+The algorithms studied in this paper are adapting a global scaling of the underlying probability distribution through the adaptation of the step-size.
+We would like to stress however that in practice, algorithms should also adapt the geometric shape of the distribution, for instance through a covariance matrix.
+Adapting the shape is indeed crucial to efficiently solve \emph{ill-conditioned} problems.
+In effect, the state-of-the art CMA-ES algorithm adapts \emph{both} the step-size and the covariance matrix of the multivariate normal distribution used to sample new points.

+Last, we want to emphasize that the current paper clarifies the relationship between comparison-based stochastic adaptive algorithms and Markov chain Monte Carlo (MCMC) algorithms.
+MCMC methods are algorithms used to sample probability distributions.
+They implement the construction of a stable Markov chain having as invariant distribution the distribution to be sampled.
+This latter distribution is typically non-singular.
+In contrast, given that the goal in optimization is to converge, the Markov chain generated by the optimization algorithm is not stable.
+However as seen in the paper, on scaling-invariant functions, a joint potentially stable homogeneous Markov chain associated to the original chain exists (here this chain is $\Zt=(\Xt - \xstar) / \st $).
+This Markov chain defines an MCMC algorithm associated to the optimization algorithm.

-\newforhide{Another possible approach to analyze the linear convergence of a \cprs consists in using stochastic approximation theory or the \emph{method of ordinary differential equations} \cite{Kushner2003book,Borkar2008book}.
-We believe that linear convergence can then be proven on different function classes at the price of the assumption that the learning rates ($\LRm, \LRsigma$ in \eqref{eq:commamean} and \eqref{eq:nnes2} for instance) are small enough.
+Another possible approach to analyze the linear convergence of a \cprs consists in using stochastic approximation theory or the \emph{method of ordinary differential equations} \cite{Kushner2003book,Borkar2008book}.
+We believe that linear convergence can then be proven on different function classes for learning rates ($\LRm, \LRsigma$ in \eqref{eq:commamean} and \eqref{eq:nnes2} for instance) that are small enough.
 A step needed in this analysis is the investigation of an ordinary differential equation obtained by suitable averaging.
-We believe that this can be done by extending results presented in \cite{akimoto:2012}.} \todo{cite our PPSN work where we analyze the ODE. say that the assumption there is that the learning rates $\LRm, \LRsigma$ in \eqref{eq:commamean} and \eqref{eq:nnes2} .}
+We believe that this can be done by extending results presented in \cite{akimoto:2012}.\\

+\paragraph{\bf Acknowledgements} We would like to thank Mihai Anitescu for his kind support during the pre-publication process of the paper and his engagement to find qualified reviewers for a paper which lies beyond standard scope of the journal.
+In addition, we would like to thank Youhei Akimoto for helpful discussions regarding the manuscript.
+Part of those discussions took place during the Dagstuhl seminar No 15211 on the Theory of Evolutionary Algorithms (\url{http://www.dagstuhl.de/15211}) that we would like to acknowledge.
+We would also like to thank Alexandre Chotard for helpful discussions and proofreading of the manuscript.
+This work was partially supported by the grant ANR-12-MONU-0009 (NumBBO) of the French National Research Agency.